Why study this course

 This is a three year, full time course, consisting of 120 credits per year.
 Year 1 is an introductory year, with results from Years 2 and 3 determining your degree classification.
 The programme comprises compulsory and optional modules, allowing you to tailor your degree to reflect your specific interests.
 A particular feature is the option of writing a dissertation in your final year.
 This is highly regarded by employers because it indicates that you can undertake original research.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2022/2023 academic year.
 The final modules will be published by September 2022.

 You will study 120 credits in your first year, from the list of available Politics and International Relations modules.

-You will take 120 credits in optional Year 2 modules.
+You will study 120 credits in optional year two modules.

-You will take 120 credits in optional Year 3 modules, including the option of writing a dissertation.
+You will study 120 credits in optional year 3 modules, including the option of writing a dissertation.